shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 );
 ```

-And at least, only products that have the letter A in their name should be displayed:
+And last but not least, only products that have the letter `A` in their name should be displayed:
 ```
 $criteria->addFilter(
     new MatchQuery('product.name', 'A')
 );
 ```

-**Api example request:**
+**API example request:**

-The same filter possibilities also offers the Api.
-With a small difference: If the entity endpoints are addressed only equals operator are supported, range queries or others are not possible here:
+The same filter possibilities are also offered by the API.
+With a small difference:
+If you call the entity endpoint, only the equals operator is supported.
+Range queries or others are not possible here:
 * `GET /api/v1/product?filter[product.active]=1&filter[product.manufacturer.name]=Shopware`

-For more complex filtering the above mentioned `/search` endpoint is used.
-In the first example of filtering, filters were made for products that have the active flag, a TermQuery must also be sent via the API:
+For more complex filtering, use the `/search` endpoint as mentioned above.
+In the first example of filtering, filters were made for products that have the active flag.
+So a TermQuery must also be sent via the API:
 ```php
 <?php